mozilla/remote-settings/docs/frequently-asked-questions.rst

 How often the synchronization happens?
 --------------------------------------

 Synchronizations can be within 10 minutes of the change or in 24 hours.

-There are two triggers for synchronization.
-A push notification and a polling check.
+There are two triggers for synchronization: a push notification and a polling check.
 Every five minutes a server side process checks for changes.
 If any changes are found a push notification will be sent and online clients will check in for updates.
-Clients that are offline or did not receive the push notification will automatically poll for changes every 24 hours.
+Clients that are offline or did not receive the push notification will either catch-up on next startup or automatically poll for changes every 24 hours.

 Once data is ready in STAGE, how do we go live in PROD?